Cyfrin/foundry-full-course-cu/README.md

 # Thank you

 Thanks to everyone who is taking, participating in, and working on this course.
 It's been a passion project and a data dump of everything I've learnt in the web3 space to get you up to speed quickly.
 Also, a big thank you to Cyfrin & Chain Accel for encouraging this course to come to light, and many, many, many people from the community.

+And thanks to the [Cyfrin](https://www.cyfrin.io/) team for making this possible!

 [![Patrick Collins Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/PatrickAlphaC)
 [![Patrick Collins YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCn-3f8tw_E1jZvhuHatROwA)